A phrase far too often uttered among established businesses is, “We’ve been doing business the same way for years, why change now?”

 Additionally, when a user can save and share a quote with you, it makes the appointment and enrollment a breeze.

-Thousands of words can be written about how to make the most of social networks to grow your business.
+Thousands of words can be written about how to make the most of social networks to grow your business (and we went ahead and did just that!).
 To simplify things, keep this idea in mind: Businesses thrive on networking and referrals.

 Creating profiles for your business on the major platforms (Facebook, Twitter, LinkedIn) will put your name out there at no cost to you.